Noelia-Elizabeth/Curriculum-Vitae/README.md

 # Curriculum-Vitae
 This is my CV.
-I made it by myself.
+I made it myself.